 - Always make reference to Less Economically Developed countries as LEDCs, not 'Poor Countries' or 'Third World'. - Mobile phones must be switched off at all times. - You may use Laptops/Tablets in the Committee room only during lobbying and only to type a resolution.
 Otherwise all other devices are prohibited. - Decency for both sexes is essential.
-Women should not wear revealing clothes and men should always wear their jackets while standing. - There will be a Computer room available for you to go and type your Resolutions. - Whenever you exit the room individually (meaning that not the entire Committee exits for lunch or a plenary session), you should leave your badge on the Chairs desk.
+Women should not wear revealing clothes and men should always wear their jackets while standing. - There will be a Computer room available for you to go and type your Resolutions.
+At any given moment only two members may exit to type the Resolution, one of which should be the Main Submitter. - Whenever you exit the room individually (meaning that not the entire Committee exits for lunch or a plenary session), you should leave your badge on the Chairs desk.